yosbelms/cor/docs/documentation.md

 Example:
 ```
-cor build myapp
+cor build myapp.cor
 ```
-Builds `myapp` package and its dependencies and creates a file named `myapp.cor.js` inside `myapp` directory containing the resulting javascript code.
+Builds `myapp` program and its dependencies and creates a file named `myapp.cor.js` inside `myapp` directory containing the resulting javascript code.

 ```
-cor build myapp -crl -o=app.js
+cor build myapp.cor -crl -o=app.js
 ```
 In this case the output file is named `app.js` and CRL will be embedded in the beginning of the file.

 ```
 cor build myapp -env=myapp/env.json
 ```
-Builds `myapp` package and tells compiler the environment file is located at `myapp/env.json`.
+Builds `myapp.cor` program and tells compiler the environment file is located at `myapp/env.json`.

 ```
-cor build ./mylib -type=amd,commonjs,global
+cor build ./mylib.cor -type=amd,commonjs,global
 ```
-Build `./mylib` package making it available through AMD, CommonJS and Global api.
+Build `./mylib.cor` file making it available through AMD, CommonJS and Global api.

 ### Compile

-`compile` command compiles packages and put the result in the specified directory.
-Every file contained in the source package will be copied to the destination directory as they are, except `.cor` or any other file processed by the loader extensions.
+`compile` command compiles source contained in a directory and put the result in the specified output directory.
+Every file contained in the source dir will be copied to the destination preserving the original directory structure as they are, except `.cor` or any other file processed by the loader.
 These files will be compiled and written to the file system as `.js`.

 Usage:
 ```